A Brief Club History

 Finally Under 17 athlete Grant Cameron proudly wore the blue vest of Scotland at the British Junior Hill Running Championships at Belfast.

 The Club is currently going from strength to strength, we have a membership of around 80 members of all ages and abilities and new members are always welcome.
-Our hard working Committee, under the tutelage of our ever-present Secretary Hamish Cameron, has to take great credit for the smooth running on all aspects of the club’s functions.
+Our hard working Committee, under the tutelage of our Secretary, the late Hamish Cameron, has to take great credit for the smooth running on all aspects of the club’s functions.
 To some this is more than just a running club it’s a lifestyle.